Longtime owner of Ricky's Sports Theatre & Grill in San Leandro dies

-The Chronicle reports Ricky Ricardo died from complications due to a stroke and Alzheimer's disease.
+Ricky Ricardo died on Saturday from complications of Alzheimer's disease.
 He was 75 years old.

-The sports bar is a favorite hangout for fans in the East Bay, particularly on Sundays when the Raiders were playing.
+The sports bar is a favorite hangout for all sports fans, especially for the Raider Nation on Sundays.

+The Raiders tweeted, "Ricky was a friend to the entire #RaiderNation and his kindness will be missed throughout the East Bay and beyond."

+The Raiders family mourns the passing of Ricky Ricardo, owner of Ricky's Sports Theatre and Grill in San Leandro.— Las Vegas Raiders (@Raiders) November 15, 2020

 Ricky's has been an East Bay institution since it first opened in Hayward in 1946 and then moved to its recent location on Hesperian Blvd in San Leandro in 1960.